-As of January 2018, MD MEP was recognized by the Maryland Department of Labor, Licensing and Regulation (DLLR) as a Registered Apprenticeship Sponsor for the occupations of Industrial Maintenance Technician and CNC Machinist.
+As of January 2018, MD MEP was recognized by the Maryland Department of Labor as a Registered Apprenticeship Sponsor for the occupations of Industrial Maintenance Technician, CNC Machinist, Additive Manufacturing, and Welding.
 The programs being offered by MD MEP are among the first competency-based programs in the Nation and we are excited to provide these offerings to the manufacturers of Maryland.

 As manufacturers throughout the State of Maryland and throughout the Country struggle to find and recruit talented and skilled workers, more and more are turning to apprenticeship to develop and grow the skills of this workforce internally.
 Apprenticeship program combine on-the-job learning with related instruction in technical areas to produce qualified, highly-productive employees for careers requiring precision skills.
 Apprenticeship training ensures workers have the knowledge and competencies companies need for today and the future.